 One of the biggest gifts throughout this whole cancer journey was the great guy I’d started dating six weeks before my diagnosis.
 He stayed with me through it all.
 He didn’t run when I got cancer.
 Instead, he drove seven hours each way to visit me, didn’t balk when I had my boobs cut off, and still told me I was beautiful when I had no hair.
 He gave me the gift of unconditional love.
 When he proposed several months later, I accepted.

-I thought I’d dodged the bullet; beaten cancer.
-For the next three years I had regular checkups, but everything always looked good.
+I thought I’d dodged the bullet—beaten cancer.
+For the next few years I had regular checkups, but everything always looked good.

 Being Diagnosed With MBC

 I began having pain in my upper back.
 I chalked it up to stress, but no matter what I tried, the pain remained.